 It’s worth noting that Edelweiss does not sell or distribute books, but simply acts as the platform on which publishers post their catalogs.
 You can discover upcoming titles, and create orders for them, but you’ll need to order those titles either from the publisher (usually via their sales reps) or through your usual wholesalers.
 You are able to see all these publishers catalogs without needing to be connected to them in any other way.

 If you do work with publisher sales reps, you can share your Edelweiss orders with them directly.
 They can then grab them from their own Edelweiss account and submit them.

-Alternately, you can create an order in Edelweiss, export it to your POS system and then submit the order to whomever you like using your usual methods.
+Alternately, you can create an order in Edelweiss, import it to your POS system and then submit the order to whomever you like using your usual methods.
 Of course, you can always export your order to a document that you can email or fax, as well.
 It’s really up to however you prefer to do business.

 Aside from the catalogs and ordering functions, Edelweiss is a great place to grab digital advanced copies of upcoming titles.
 This can obviously aid in discovering titles you may have missed otherwise, as well as make sure that you and your staff are up-to-speed on what’s coming.

 Note, too, that Edelweiss is free to use!